-The trim switches are located on gear shift/throttle at the center of the control console.
+The trim switches are located on a control pad at the center of the control console.
 The engines can be individually trimmed by pressing the appropriate coordinating switch.
-All engines can be trimmed at the same time by pressing the the trim switch located on the port throttle control lever (See fig. 2.20.1).
+All engines can be trimmed at the same time by pressing the "ALL" switch on the control pad or the trim switch located on the port throttle control lever (See fig. 2.18.1).